LAZONEDEV/lifecycle-notifier-strapi-plugin/plugin/README.md

-# Strapi plugin plugin
+# Strapi plugin lifecycle-notifier

-A quick description of plugin.
+A quick description of lifecycle-notifier.